microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ![Connect Git repos in command prompt](26-git-setup.png)

 You may be prompted to log into GitHub.
-Once you log in, your files can be added to your remote Git repository:
+Once you sign in, your files can be added to your remote Git repository:

 ![Push remote files in command prompt](27-git-push.png)